alwaysbegrowing/telegram-standup-bot/README.md

 1. View your function logs in vercel
 (Go to vercel.com, login, navigate to your bot, click on your functions, then view the function logs)

-2. Ensure your database is named `standup`

-3. Ensure your webhooks are being sent to the correct URL.
+2. Ensure your webhooks are being sent to the correct URL.
 Make sure not to use the base URL only.
 The URL needs to be the `/api/standup` url

-### How can I test this application locally ???
+### How can I test this application locally

-1. <https://core.telegram.org/bots/webhooks> - You can use these example webhooks to test your bot locally with curl or postman.
+* <https://core.telegram.org/bots/webhooks> - You can use these example webhooks to test your bot locally with curl or postman.
-2. If you want to see the exact format of your webhooks - you can set your webhook url to <http://webhook.site/> for testing.
+* If you want to see the exact format of your webhooks - you can set your webhook url to <http://webhook.site/> for testing.
-3. If you wanted to test your bot fully locally, you can run the application with `vercel dev` then setup ngrok on the deployment URL - <https://ngrok.com/docs> then setup your webhooks to go to the ngrok url.
+* If you wanted to test your bot fully locally, you can run the application with `vercel dev` then setup ngrok on the deployment URL - <https://ngrok.com/docs> then setup your webhooks to go to the ngrok url.
 (Note, ngrok has rate limiting, so some webhooks may be delayed or not sent)